shruti-bhargav/School-Review-APP/README.md

 - ✅ Stores all reviews in a MySQL database
 - ✅ Search bar to find reviews by **school name**
 - ✅ Displays all reviews submitted
-- 🔒 (Planned) Edit and delete functionality for reviews
+- 🔒  Edit and delete functionality for reviews
 - 📱 Responsive frontend with user-friendly interface

 ---